-The Qur'an was read in written form shortly after the revelation.
-This is clear from the story of the conversion of 'Umar to Islam, when he found his sister Fatima with her husband reading the beginning of Surat Taha (Qur'an 20) and which they intended to keep secret from 'Umar when he entered the house.
+The Qur'an was read in written form shortly after the Revelation.
+This is clear from the story of the conversion of 'Umar to Islam, when he found his sister Fatimah with her husband reading the beginning of Surat Taha (Qur'an 20), which they intended to keep secret from 'Umar when he entered the house.
 There are several traditions which forbid the Muslims to go to enemy countries with a copy of the Qur'an.
-(18) In the conflict between two certain Muslim parties - one of the two parties held the Qur'an on their spears.
-(19) This story indicates that the Qur'an was already numerous.
+(18) In the conflict between two Muslim parties, one of the two parties put pages of the Qur'an on their spears.
+(19) This story indicates that copies of the Qur'an were already numerous.

-According to Ibn Hazm there were at least 100.000 copies of the Qur'an produced in the beginning of the reign of 'Uthman, the third Caliph, about 25 years after the death of Muhammad.
-(20) The non - Muslim scholars who have studied the Qur'an unfortunately have started from the wrong position, and have used the wrong methods to criticize the Qur'an.
+According to Ibn Hazm there were at least 100,000 copies of the Qur'an produced in the beginning of the reign of 'Uthman, the third Caliph, about 25 years after the death of Muhammad.
+The non-Muslim scholars who have studied the Qur'an unfortunately have started from the wrong position, and have used the wrong methods to criticize the Qur'an.
 In many cases they are weighing precious stones on scales meant for gravel.
 For instance, they use techniques developed in Bible criticism to criticize the Qur'an when it is something quite different.
-They ignore the different background and circumstances of each book.
+They ignore the different background and circumstances of each Book.

 Here I can say a little to bring into focus the background and circumstances of the Qur'an as scripture.
-The Qur'an was revealed over a long period of time, say over twenty years.
+The Qur'an was revealed over a long period of time, over twenty years.
 It was put to immediate use among a settled community.
 The evidence for this is multiple and needs no repeating.
-The Prophet did not die before Islam had spread through the whole of Arabic and Yemen and Bahrain and that area.
-Mosques were built, the Qur'an was widely read and copied, even in every village or bedouin camp.
+The Prophet did not die before Islam had spread through the whole of Arabia, Yemen, Bahrain and that area.
+Mosques were built, and the Qur'an was widely read and copied, even in every village or Bedouin camp.